sbrothers7/dotfiles/README.md

 ### Notes
 - yabai top padding is set for a Macbook Pro 14".
 For devices that do not have a notch, adjust the top padding value.
 It is located at ```~/dotfiles/.config/yabai/yabairc```.
-- If you want to reconfigure the p10k theme, delete the folder at ```~/dotfiles/.oh-my-zsh/custom/themes/powerlevel10k``` and use the installation script from [here](https://github.com/romkatv/powerlevel10k?tab=readme-ov-file#oh-my-zsh) or use the command below:
-  <pre lang="markdown">git clone --depth=1 https://github.com/romkatv/powerlevel10k.git "${ZSH_CUSTOM:-$HOME/.oh-my-zsh/custom}/themes/powerlevel10k"</pre>

 # Troubleshooting
 #### ```stow``` Issues